Usernyagah/afrilend/README.md

 # AfriLend

-A small lending dApp (Hedera-based) for coordinating micro-loans and lender pools.
+A micro lending dApp (Hedera-based) for coordinating micro-loans and lender pools.

 This repository contains smart contracts, a frontend, and a backend server for AfriLend.